Obesity During Pregnancy: Prevention of Birth Injuries

 - Proper counseling and evaluation before pregnancy (if possible)

 - Continual assessment of the baby’s growth and well-being

-One of the critical components of ensuring the baby and mother’s health during a pregnancy if there is obesity, hypertension, or diabetes is antenatal testing.
-During pregnancy, medical staff should be conducting numerous tests to ensure that both the mother and baby are progressing through the pregnancy as expected.
+One of the critical components of ensuring pregnancy health is antenatal testing.
+During pregnancy, medical staff should conduct numerous tests to ensure that both the mother and baby are progressing through the pregnancy as expected.
 Tests included as part of this monitoring should include: